openebs/mayastor-docs/quickstart/deploy-mayastor.md

 ### etcd

-Mayastor uses [etcd](https://etcd.io/), a distributed, reliable key-value store, to persist runtime configuration.
-The steps described below deploy a limited etcd cluster instance which can be used in conjunction with Mayastor for the purposes of this quickstart guide's testing scenarios.
+Mayastor uses [etcd](https://etcd.io/), a distributed, reliable key-value store, to persist configuration.
+The steps described below deploy a dedicated, clustered etcd  instance for Mayastor's own use.
+This is the only configuration supported by this release.

-{% hint style="warning" %}
-The etcd cluster deployed here is intended for demonstration purposes only.
-For production use, the user is responsible for the deployment of a suitable etcd instance which satisfies their use case and follows the recommended best practices for etcd.
-{% endhint %}

 {% tabs %}
 {% tab title="Command \(GitHub Latest\)" %}